The Results Are In

 more minutes per day of moderate-to-vigorous physical activity

 more steps per day

-more minutes of activity per day
+more minutes/week of moderate-to-vigorous physical activity

 Fitbit User Analysis

 Here at Fitbit, we offer our users the opportunity to participate in our own research.